cropgeeks/gridscore-next-client/docs/trial-setup.md

 - **Name**: This should ideally be a unique and distinctive, yet short name for your trial.
 It often makes sense to include the trial year and maybe a project code in the name.
 - **Description**: This is where you can add more information about the trial.
 Anything that may be useful while using GridScore out in the field or that should be included once the trial is exported.
+- **Group**: Trials can be grouped into logical sets.
+Pick one of the already existing groups or type in a new group name.
+- **People involved**: People involved in the creation of the trial or the data collection can optionally be defined.

 The two cards below the text fields summarize the two other areas that need to be provided for the trial.
 These include the `trial layout` (including dimensions, germplasm information, geographic information and visual markers) as well as the `traits` (including their data types, restrictions and groupings).